Chengdu travel guide

 Car rental: There are no car hire facilities at the airport, however rental cars are available in downtown Chengdu and airport pickup services are available.

 Parking: Parking is located in front of Terminal 1.
-The first hour is RMB 4, and every 30 minutes thereafter is an additional RMB 2.

 Hiring a car in Chengdu is not advised due to heavy and chaotic traffic, especially at rush hour times.
 Metered taxis are available, though difficult to find in some areas.
 Note that it is necessary to have your destination written in Chinese as most drivers don't speak English.
 There are plenty of public transport options, however, most of which are marked on tourist maps available from the airport, railway station, and souvenir shops.